evennia/evennia/CODING_STYLE.md

         c (list): A list argument.
         d (bool, optional): An optional keyword argument.

-    Kwargs:
+    Keyword Args:
         test (list): A test keyword.

     Returns:
-        e (str): The result of the function.
+        str: The result of the function.

     Raises:
         RuntimeException: If there is a critical error,